Carbon Capture, Utilization and Storage

 Our track record dates back to the Sleipner CO2-storage platform delivery in the 1990s to the Snøhvit CO2 project and the engineering, procurement and construction (EPC) of the amine plant at the CO2 Technology Centre Mongstad, Norway – the world’s largest and most advanced facility for testing carbon capture technologies.

 We are technology agnostic, so we work with different technology partners for CO2 capture technologies.
-Our global experience, extensive EPC track record with onshore plants and strong expertise in subsea systems help us deliver commercially ready and cost-effective carbon-capture, transport, storage and injection solutions.
+Our global experience and extensive EPC track record help us deliver commercially ready and cost-effective carbon-capture, transport, storage and injection solutions.

 Aker Solutions is involved in all phases of the Norwegian government’s Longship project, the world’s first project for establishing full-scale CCS facilities in-line with the country’s international climate agreements.

-Recently, we formed a consortium with Siemens Energy and Doosan Babcock with more than 450 years of combined experience to execute gas power projects with carbon capture and other subprojects for the growing UK market.
+We are also part of a consortium with Siemens Energy and Altrad Babcock where we have more than 450 years of combined experience to execute gas power projects with carbon capture and other subprojects for the growing UK market.